Best credit cards for extended warranty

 Best Citi card

-With this card you’ll earn 3x ThankYou points on travel, including gas stations, airfare, hotels, cruise lines, car rental agencies, travel agencies, railways, tolls, taxis, and more; 2x points at restaurants and on select entertainment (amusement parks, museums, sporting events, movies and more), and 1 point per dollar spent on all other purchases.
+With this card you’ll earn 3x ThankYou points on air travel, gas station, hotels, restaurants, supermarkets; and 1 point per dollar spent on all other purchases.

 This card has no foreign transaction fees.
 In addition to these perks, the Citi Premier card extends the manufacturer’s warranty by two years, with total coverage not exceeding seven years from the purchase date.